danielpowney/multi-rating/readme.txt

 * Important: Deleted template functions from class-rating-form.php.
 * Important: Deleted actions that no longer make sense due to the new template system.
 If you've used these actions to modify the template, it will no longer work: mr_display_top_rating_results, mr_display_rating_results and mr_display_rating_form
 * Important: Moved common sorting functions from API to utils class.
-* Bug: Fixed security flaw related to name & comment fields.
-Please update.
-* Bug: Improved escaping of SQL queries and output data sanitization.
-* New: Added dashicons-star-filled as menu icon
-* New: Applied widget_title filter for widget titles

 = 3.2.1 =
-* Added loading spinner when saving rating form
+* New: Added loading spinner when saving rating form
-* Improved styles in plugin settings page
+* Tweak: Improved styles in plugin settings page

 = 3.2 =
-* Refactored save rating restrictions to allow using cookies and or an IP address within a specified time in hours
+* New: Refactored save rating restrictions to allow using cookies and or an IP address within a specified time in hours
-* Added edit_ratings capability to allow Editor role to be able to edit ratings
+* New: Added edit_ratings capability to allow Editor role to be able to edit ratings

 = 3.1.5 =
-* Removed undefined PHP variable notice in plugin settings page
+* Bug: Removed undefined PHP variable notice in plugin settings page

 = 3.1.4 =
-* Fixed auto placement issue - undefined content in mr_can_apply_filter
+* Bug: Fixed auto placement issue - undefined content in mr_can_apply_filter

 = 3.1.3 =
-* Added settings to upload your own star rating images to use instead of Font Awesome star icons
+* New: Added settings to upload your own star rating images to use instead of Font Awesome star icons
-* Added after_auto_placement action hook
+* New: Added after_auto_placement action hook
-* Added mr_can_apply_filter and mr_can_do_shortcode filters
+* New: Added mr_can_apply_filter and mr_can_do_shortcode filters
-* Modified the Top Rating Results widget, [display_top_rating_results] shortcode and the display_top_rating_results() API function to be able to display the featured image of a post
+* New: Modified the Top Rating Results widget, [display_top_rating_results] shortcode and the display_top_rating_results() API function to be able to display the featured image of a post
-* Added more options to show feature image and thumbnail size to the Top Rating Results widget
+* New: Added more options to show feature image and thumbnail size to the Top Rating Results widget
-* Added Font Awesome 4.2.0 support
+* New: Added Font Awesome 4.2.0 support

 = 3.1.2 =
-* Fixed show_count parameter not set correctly when displaying the top rating results
+* Bug: Fixed show_count parameter not set correctly when displaying the top rating results
-* Fixed filter button text callback defect
+* Bug: Fixed filter button text callback defect

 = 3.1.1 =
-* Fixed rounding of star result to 2 decimals
+* Bug: Fixed rounding of star result to 2 decimals
-* Fixed is_admin() checks to also check AJAX requests to support plugins such as FacetWP
+* Bug: Fixed is_admin() checks to also check AJAX requests to support plugins such as FacetWP
-* added filter button custom text and category label text
+* New: Added filter button custom text and category label text
-* Added ability to sort rating results in WP-admin by post title asc, post title desc, top rating results and most entries
+* New: Added ability to sort rating results in WP-admin by post title asc, post title desc, top rating results and most entries
-* Added to delete all associated rating results and entry data when a post is deleted
+* New: Added to delete all associated rating results and entry data when a post is deleted
-* Added fix to only show published posts in the Top Rating Results and to recalculate the rating results when a post changes status
+* Bug: Added fix to only show published posts in the Top Rating Results and to recalculate the rating results when a post changes status

 = 3.1 =
-* Added edit rating feature in WP-admin
+* New: Added edit rating feature in WP-admin
-* Replaced storing username with user id
+* Tweak: Replaced storing username with user id
-* Refactored star rating html generation
+* Tweak: Refactored star rating html generation
-* Added WP filter for custom rating form validation
+* New: Added WP filter for custom rating form validation
-* Some CSS changes
+* Tweak: Some CSS changes
-* Improved usability of WP-admin tables
+* Tweak: Improved usability of WP-admin tables

 = 3.0.2 =
-* Fixed weight issue calculting rating results
+* Bug: Fixed weight issue calculting rating results

 = 3.0.1 =
-* Performance impovements.
+* Tweak: Performance impovements.
 Added rating results cache.

 = 3.0 =
-* Major plugin refactor.
+* New: Major plugin refactor.
-* Several bug fixes
+* Bug: Several bug fixes
-* Added more filters in WP-admin tables
+* New: Added more filters in WP-admin tables
-* Added new Tools menu
+* New: Added new Tools menu
-* Added rating results table in WP-admin
+* New: Added rating results table in WP-admin
-* Hide rating form on submit
+* New: Hide rating form on submit
-* Replaced JS alery after submitting rating form with HTML message
+* New: Replaced JS alert after submitting rating form with HTML message
-* Added action hooks
+* New: Added several action hooks

 = 2.3.1 =
-* Fixed bug calculating raitng results if a new rating item is added
+* Bug: Fixed bug calculating raitng results if a new rating item is added
-* Modified how rating results are calculated
+* Tweak: Modified how rating results are calculated
-* Sorting of rating results by result type
+* Tweak: Sorting of rating results by result type
-* Fixed bug missing before_title after_title in display_top_rating_results shortcode
+* Bug: Fixed bug missing before_title after_title in display_top_rating_results shortcode
-* Fixed bug in JS where trim is not supported in IE8
+* Bug: Fixed bug in JS where trim is not supported in IE8
-* Added support for custom taxonomies
+* New: Added support for custom taxonomies

 = 2.3 =
-* Support for different versions of Font Awesome added
+* New: Support for different versions of Font Awesome added
-* Plugin now i18n translation ready
+* New: Plugin now i18n translation ready
-* Added About page
+* New: Added About page

 = 2.2.4 =
-* New report which shows number of entries per day
+* New: New report which shows number of entries per day
-* Ability to export rating results to a CSV file
+* New: Ability to export rating results to a CSV file

 = 2.2.3 (07/07/2014) =
-* Added on hover color for star rating select
+* New: Added on hover color for star rating select

 = 2.2.2 (29/05/2014) =
-* Fixed missing category_id attribute to display_top_rating_results shortcode
+* Bug: Fixed missing category_id attribute to display_top_rating_results shortcode

 = 2.2.1 (29/05/2014) =
-* Fixed category filter
+* Bug: Fixed category filter

 = 2.2 (28/05/2014) =
-* Added Fontawesome star icons instead of using image sprites
+* Tweak: Added Fontawesome star icons instead of using image sprites
-* Added radio options and star ratings along with the select drop down to select rating item values
+* New: Added radio options and star ratings along with the select drop down to select rating item values
-* Some template and style changes to improve the layout
+* Tweak: Some template and style changes to improve the layout
-* Fixed a couple of misc bugs
+* Bug: Fixed a couple of misc bugs

 = 2.1 (07/05/2014) =
-* Refactored HTML for rating form and rating results including CSS styles
+* Tweak: Refactored HTML for rating form and rating results including CSS styles
-* Added Multi Rating meta box in edit page to override default settings for automatic placements of rating form and rating results per post or page
+* New: Added Multi Rating meta box in edit page to override default settings for automatic placements of rating form and rating results per post or page
-* Added class shortcode attribute
+* New: Added class shortcode attribute
-* Refactored how rating results are returned in API
+* Tweak: Refactored how rating results are returned in API

 = 2.0.4 (12/04/2014) =
-* Fixed rich snippets bug
+* Bug: Fixed rich snippets bug
-* Refactored API functions and added more params that can be used in shortcodes
+* New: Refactored API functions and added more params that can be used in shortcodes

 = 2.0.3 =
-* Information on multi-rating-pro plugin features added
+* New: Information on multi-rating-pro plugin features added

 = 2.0.2 =
-* Rating results table in WP-admin query updated to order by entry_date desc
+* New: Rating results table in WP-admin query updated to order by entry_date desc

 = 2.0.1 =
-* Fixed top rating results widget bug
+* Bug: Fixed top rating results widget bug

 = 2.0 =
-* Major refactor of plugin.
+* New: Major refactor of plugin.
-* Old Shortcodes deprecated and replaced with new shortcodes.
+* Important: Old Shortcodes deprecated and replaced with new shortcodes.
 Old settings and API functions renamed and may not backward compatible.
-* Old settings have been renamed
+* New: Old settings have been renamed
-* Old rating result will not be migrated.
+* Important: Old rating result will not be migrated.
 If you wish to keep your rating results, you must continue to use the version 1.1.8.
-* Improved WP admin including view rating result entries and values
+* New: Improved WP admin including view rating result entries and values

 = 1.1.8 (15/01/2014) =
-* Allow removing title from rating form and top rating results
+* New: Allow removing title from rating form and top rating results

 = 1.1.7 (13/01/2014) =
-* Added settings for default rating form title and default top rating results title
+* New: Added settings for default rating form title and default top rating results title

 = 1.1.6 (7/01/2014) =
-* Fixed bug in displaying top results for multiple post types
+* Bug: Fixed bug in displaying top results for multiple post types

 = 1.1.5 (6/01/2014) =
-* Fixed custom title for widgets
+* Bug: Fixed custom title for widgets

 = 1.1.4 (19/12/2013) =
-* Added support for character encoding
+* New: Added support for character encoding of rating items in db

 = 1.1.3 = (14/12/2013)
-* Fixed post title on top rating results widget
+* Bug: Fixed post title on top rating results widget

 = 1.1.2 = (14/12/2013)
-* Removed debugging comment accidentally left behind
+* Bug: Removed debugging comment accidentally left behind

 = 1.1.1 (12/12/2013) =
-* Changed shortcode parameter for post id from id to post_id
+* New: Changed shortcode parameter for post id from id to post_id
-* Fixed default values in API functions for themes
+* Tweak: Fixed default values in API functions for themes
-* Fixed bug which caused only 5 top rating results being displayed
+* Bug: Fixed bug which caused only 5 top rating results being displayed

 = 1.1 =
-* Added weight rating for multi criteria
+* New: Added weight rating for multi criteria

 = 1.0.3=
-* Fixed activation for older versions of PHP
+* Bug: Fixed activation for older versions of PHP

 = 1.0.2 =
-* Added option to change rating results stars to small, medium or large size
+* New: Added option to change rating results stars to small, medium or large size
-* Fixed some CSS issues
+* Bug: Fixed some CSS issues

 = 1.0.1 =
-* Added check is_singular() to add rich snippets to rating results
+* New: Added check is_singular() to add rich snippets to rating results

 = 1.0 =
 * Initial release